 Interims between sessions

-When the General Assembly meets in regular session it is organized into standing committees to study the issues before it.
+The General Assembly is organized into standing committees with different jurisdictions during regular session.
 The work of standing committees concludes when the regular session is adjourned.

 The period of time from that adjournment to the convening of the next regular session is known as the Interim.
-In Interim periods (June to December) the work of the General Assembly is accomplished in committees.
+In an Interim (June to December), the work of the General Assembly is accomplished in committees.
 Committees active between sessions may be two types:

 Statutory committees that are authorized by the Kentucky Revised Statutes or function as subcommittees of the Legislative Research Commission (LRC) may meet year round.
 The Government Contract Review Committee, for example, is authorized by statute to examine the contracts let by state government agencies to non-governmental entities.